-The current equity value of the Shareholders' investment of \$572.3 million, was calculated by taking the midpoint range of the enterprise value of \$607.4 million and deducting net debt of \$35.1 million.
-This was supported by an external valuation by Northington Partners.
+The current equity value of the Shareholders' investment of \$572.3 million was calculated by taking the midpoint range of the enterprise value of \$607.4 million and deducting net debt of \$35.1 million.
+This was supported by an external valuation by Northington Partners in June 2024.
 The Board will re-evaluate the value on an annual basis.